MBA Resume Guide – From an Admissions Consultant (With Examples & Template)

 3. It's Your Chance to Show Off Your Professional Journey

 Finally, the resume is your chance to highlight your career progression, the impact you’ve made in your roles, and the skills you’ve developed over time.
-By describing your accomplishments concretely and concisely, you’ll also be able to send a signal to the admissions committee that you’re mature, articulate, and knowledgeable about the impact you can make on an organization.
-Top MBA programs are looking for individuals who are not only accomplished but can speak about and record those accomplishments in a coherent way.
+By describing your accomplishments concretely and concisely, you’ll also be able to signal to the admissions committee that you’re mature, articulate, and knowledgeable about the impact you can make on an organization.
+Top MBA programs are looking for individuals who are not only accomplished but can convey those accomplishments coherently.
 Show them you can do that with your resume!

-Now, before we dive into our tips and tricks, it's important to note that your business school resume is categorically different from other resumes you might have previously created, whether for internships, job applications, or other graduate school programs.
-An MBA resume is not a job resume and should be treated differently.
+Before we dive into our tips and tricks, it's important to note that your business school resume is categorically different from other resumes you might have previously created, whether for internships, job applications, or other graduate school programs.
+An MBA resume is not a job resume and should be considered a more comprehensive resume focused on your accomplishments rather than your past roles or projects.

-Many prospective MBAs focus on other parts of the business school application, like the GMAT/GRE, or their essays, and think they can copy and paste the resume they have on file, or the one they recently sent to a recruiter.
-This, however, won't work.
+Many prospective MBAs focus on other parts of the business school application, like the GMAT/GRE or their essays, and think they can copy and paste the resume they have on file or the one they recently sent to a recruiter.
+This, however, would be a huge mistake.

-A resume for MBA admission is a different animal.
-Its job is not to highlight industry knowledge, demonstrate skill proficiency, or even showcase professional experience.
-Instead, the MBA resume must be singly focused on illuminating your business credentials, teamwork skills, and potential as a future leader.
-Every bullet on your resume must tell the admissions committee: "This is a stellar MBA applicant who will shine in the future, and ultimately make your program look fantastic as a distinguished alum."
+Every bullet point on your resume must tell the admissions committee, "This is a stellar MBA applicant who will shine in the future and ultimately make your program look fantastic as a distinguished alum."

-One last word here.
-When you write a job application, generally speaking, you're competing with people whose experience and professional background match your own so you're trying to stand out in a crowd of like applicants.
+One last thought before we get into the nitty gritty: When you write a job application, you're generally competing with people whose experience and professional background match your own, so you're trying to stand out in a crowd of like applicants.
 This is why a professional resume can be easier to craft.

-When you apply to business school, every single candidate is different.
-While you're competing against other applicants, you're not trying to outdo them per se; rather, you're trying to create a holistic snapshot of your career to date, one that fits on a single page, touches on all aspects of your personal and professional life, and demonstrates that you're a star candidate.
+When you apply to an MBA program, every single candidate is different, coming from tons of different roles and areas within and outside of the business world.
+While you're competing against other applicants, you're not trying to outdo them; instead, you're trying to create a holistic snapshot of your career to date – one that fits on a single page touches on all the majority of key aspects of your personal and professional life, and demonstrates that you're a star candidate.

 Free trial!